 How to Use and Make Comfrey Oil (and why it’s controversial)

-How to make comfrey oil using comfrey leaves and liquid carrier oil.
-This herbal oil can be used externally to heal bruises, sprains, and other skin injuries.
-This piece also outlines potential alkaloid toxicity and how to avoid it.
+This article outlines how to make comfrey oil using comfrey leaves and liquid carrier oil.
+This herbal oil can be used externally to heal bruises, sprains, and other skin injuries or to make herbal salves and ointments.
+It also outlines potential alkaloid toxicity and how to avoid it.

-Although I’m sharing how to make comfrey oil it’s important to understand the discussion around it.
-Namely, the danger of pyrrolizidine alkaloids, and the safest ways to use comfrey.
-Just like other medicinal plants, comfrey should be understood and respected before using it.
+Although I’m sharing how to make comfrey oil, it’s important to understand the discussion around it.
+Namely, the danger of pyrrolizidine alkaloids and the safest ways to use comfrey.
+Like other medicinal plants, comfrey should be understood and respected before using it.

 It’s the leaves that you want to use to make medicinal salves.
 Once dried, it’s easy to use them to make comfrey oil.
 You use comfrey oil directly on the skin or mixed with other ingredients to make this Healing Salve.
 Please note that comfrey is a powerful medicinal herb and should not be used in daily skincare.
 It’s one for those special circumstances when your skin needs some deep therapy and healing.